 Born and educated in Leeds, Andrew studied the piano and organ at school with Michael Harris, achieving his ARCO and LTCL diplomas before embarking on undergraduate study at Edinburgh University, where he studied with John Kitchen.
 He graduated with First Class Honours in 1992 and went on to study for an MA in Eighteenth Century English Music at Cardiff University, with particular emphasis on the oratorio in England after Handel.
-After leaving university he was Assistant Director of Music at Ipswich School and the Royal Grammar School, Guildford, before becoming Director of Music at the Royal Grammar School, Worcester in 2000 and at Milton Abbey School in 2006.
-He is currently one of the Vice Principals at New Hall School, Chelmsford.
+After leaving university he was Assistant Director of Music at Ipswich School and the Royal Grammar School, Guildford, before becoming Director of Music at the Royal Grammar School, Worcester in 2000 and at Milton Abbey School in 2006 where he was also a Housemaster.
+He is currently the Pastoral Vice Principal at New Hall School, Chelmsford.

 He holds Fellowship diplomas from both the Royal College of Organists and the Trinity College of Music.
 His recent FRCO success included winning a number of prizes (including the Limpus Prize) and the awarding of a Silver Medal by the Worshipful Company of Musicians.
 He has held a number of organist and choirmaster positions, the most recent of which was at Malvern Priory, a position he held for six years, and he oversaw the rebuilding of the four manual organ by Nicholson's of Malvern.
 Whilst he was there the choir made three highly successful recordings and his debut solo organ recital cd ('A Malvern Mixture') was recorded there, currently available on the Regent label.
 A second recording on the Regent label was released in 2009, ('Let's Come to an Arrangement') consisting of orchestral transcriptions, several of which are Andrew's own.
 Whilst in Worcester, he conducted Pershore Choral Society for six years.